Logo

 Processing the data is one thing, but when you analyse hundreds of thousands of cells: how do you keep an overview?
 Visualization tools are essential for single-cell projects.
 They provide understandable ways to visualize and analyze single-cell datasets for the users without any computational knowledge.

 Creating a clear overview of results isn’t only great for researchers.
 It also is a major bonus when you need to present results to management or other parties who might lack time and/or more profound scientific knowledge.
-At BioLizard, we use an open-source visualization tool for single-cell RNA sequencing datasets: cellxgene.
+At BioLizard, we use an open-source visualization tool for single-cell RNA sequencing datasets: cellxgene

 What’s the take-away here?